- Project Leader : Ishikawa Masatoshi (Faculty of Business Administration, Tokyo Seitoku University)

 This project aims to present:

-Geographical information technologies that are now rapidly developing have quite a high potential to be applied to area studies where geographical data collection through field surveys and analysis of spatial data is commonly conducted.
-However, there are many technical problems that prevent the use of such technologies from being widely disseminating among area study researchers.
-For example, it is often too difficult for researchers to handle the latest geographical information devices in the field because of their weight, fragility, complicated interfaces and so on.
-This project will contribute to both the development of area studies and information science through in-situ discussions among area study researchers and information scientists.
+Geographical information technologies that are now rapidly developing have quite a high potential to be applied to Area Studies in which geographical data collection through field surveys and analysis of spatial data are commonly conducted.
+However, there are many technical problems that prevent the use of such technologies from widely spreading among area study researchers.
+For example, it is often too difficult for researchers to handle the latest geographical information devices in the field because of their weight, fragility, complicated interfaces and so forth.
+This project will contribute to both the development of Area Studies and information science through in-situ discussions among area study researchers and information scientists.

 Fieldwork photo demonstrating digital pen in use in Thailand